sc13912/nodejs-cloudbuild-demo/README.md

 * Configure a pipeline trigger in Cloud Build to link to your own Git repo
 <img src="images/ci-trigger.png">

-* Make a git commit & push
+* Now make a Helm chart verson change (1.0.0 > 1.0.1) & commit/push to Git
 <img src="images/git-push.png">

-* Verify the pipeline has been trigged and monitor the build/deployemnt process
+* Verify the pipeline has been trigged and monitor the (fully automated) build/deployemnt/testing process
 <img src="images/pipeline.png">

 * Verify the Helm chart deployment status on your GKE cluster